Marjory Sutherland1

 1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume I, page 313.
 Hereinafter cited as The Complete Peerage.

-3. [S11] Alison Weir, Britain's Royal Family: A Complete Genealogy (London, U.K.: The Bodley Head, 1999), page 219, says she is daughter of William's first wife, Elizabeth Douglas, but Cockayne, vol I, page 79 also states this and vol XIV page 15 corrects this.
-Hereinafter cited as Britain's Royal Family.
+3. [S11] Alison Weir, Britain's Royal Families: The Complete Genealogy (London, U.K.: The Bodley Head, 1999), page 219, says she is daughter of William's first wife, Elizabeth Douglas, but Cokayne, vol I, page 79 also states this and vol XIV page 15 corrects this.
+Hereinafter cited as Britain's Royal Families.

 4. [S2] Peter W. Hammond, editor, The Complete Peerage or a History of the House of Lords and All its Members From the Earliest Times, Volume XIV: Addenda & Corrigenda (Stroud, Gloucestershire, U.K.: Sutton Publishing, 1998), page 15.
 Hereinafter cited as The Complete Peerage, Volume XIV.